 An entry point to the wider community support sector

 The Mable platform provides experience across a range of areas within community support.
-Many independent workers initially looking to support people with disability find themselves accepting jobs from clients who are looking for aged care, and vice-versa.
+Many independent workers initially looking to support workers with disability find themselves accepting jobs from clients who are looking for aged care, and vice-versa.
 Many of the skills are transferable, and as an independent worker, you have the ability to go where the demand is.
 If you are new to the industry, working with clients via Mable gives you insight into a growing sector that provides a range of opportunities for career advancement.
 Working via Mable gives you the flexibility to continue to learn while you are studying and get hands-on experience working directly with clients while pursuing a career in allied health, nursing or parallel professions like disability support coordination or aged care case management.
 Many students who would not seek out a career in aged care at the outset find the experience of working with elderly clients uncovers an interest that leads them to pursue opportunities in the field.

 Tapping into a desire to help others